davkovacs/openmmexampleplugin/README.md

 When building OpenMM's Python API, the interface file is generated automatically from the C++ API.
 That guarantees the C++ and Python APIs are always synchronized with each other and avoids the potential bugs that would come from having duplicate definitions.
-It takes a lot of complex processing to do that, though, and for a single plugin it's far simpler to just write the interface file by hand.
-You will find it in the "python" directory.

 To build and install the Python API, build the "PythonInstall" target, for example by typing "make PythonInstall".
 (If you are installing into the system Python, you may need to use sudo.)
 This runs SWIG to generate the C++ and Python files for the extension module (ExamplePluginWrapper.cpp and exampleplugin.py), then runs a setup.py script to build and install the module.
-Once you do that, you can use the plugin from your Python scripts:

-    from simtk.openmm import System
-    from exampleplugin import ExampleForce
-    system = System()
-    force = ExampleForce()
-    system.addForce(force)

 License